lalbornoz/PuTTie/PuTTie/README.md

    This feature may be turned on or off (default) from Pageant's system tray menu.
 10. **Launch Pageant at Windows startup**
    This feature may be turned on or off (default) from Pageant's system tray menu.
+11. **GUI, configuration & storage internationalisation**
+   Text strings in the GUI, configuration & storage thereof, including sessions, etc. may contain anything that encodes from/to valid UTF-16/UTF-8 and vice versa; UTF-16 is used at and due to Windows API boundaries, UTF-8 internally as well as in file contents.

 ## Jump list integration